chef/monitoring-integration-automate/data-dog/DataDog-Dashboard-Setup-and-Configuration.md

 **Screenboards:** Screenboards are designed for adhoc analysis and troubleshooting.
 They allow you to create a custom layout of widgets and panels to visualize your data.

 **Timeboards:** Timeboards are designed for monitoring and alerting.
 They show a historical view of your data over time, and can be used to set alerts and notifications.
-In our case, we are using Timeboards
+In our case, we are using Timeboards.

 ## Recommended Dashboards